 Let’s take a look at another VoIP provider that could prove to be a better option for your small business needs: OpenPhone.

 1. Know how much you’re investing upfront

 OpenPhone offers transparent pricing that holds steady no matter how much your team grows.
 Since you’ll always know your monthly cost per user, you can forecast your VoIP system investment based on how you expect your team to grow.

-- Unlimited calls and texts to the US and Canada
+- Free calls and texts to the US and Canada

 - Shared phone numbers